NPDES

 National Pollutant Discharge Elimination System (NPDES) Commitment

-It is the mission of the City of Chino Hills, in partnership with the community, to continue to develop and maintain the aesthetic beauty of the City while fostering a safe and family-orientated environment.
-The City is committed to the protection of its water, environmental resources, wild life, aquatic habitats, and dedicated to reducing the impact of pollutants from urban runoff, through the implementation of its Storm Water Program to ensure the health, safety and welfare of the its citizens.
+It is the mission of the City of Chino Hills, in partnership with the community, to continue to develop and maintain the aesthetic beauty of the City while fostering a safe and family-oriented environment.
+The City is committed to the protection of its water, environmental resources, wild life, aquatic habitats, and is dedicated to reducing the impact of pollutants from urban runoff, through the implementation of its Storm Water Program to ensure the health, safety, and welfare of its citizens.

 About NPDES

-In accordance with the CWA, Santa Ana River Basin Plan, State Water Resources Control Board (Santa Ana Region) NPDES Permit (PDF), Waste Discharge Requirements, and other state and federal laws; the City is required to perform the following activities to restore and maintain the water quality of receiving waters of the U.S.:
+The City’s Environmental Program Coordinator (EPC) is responsible for the planning, monitoring, and reporting activities required to ensure compliance with the NPDES Program regulations.
+The EPC serves as the primary contact for the NPDES Program for regulatory agencies, consultants, and the public.
+In accordance with the CWA, Santa Ana River Basin Plan, State Water Resources Control Board, Regional Water Quality Control Board (Santa Ana Region) NPDES Permit (PDF), Waste Discharge Requirements, and other state and federal laws, the EPC oversees the following activities the City is required to perform to comply with the NPDES water quality objectives of the receiving waters of the U.S.

 - Public Education/Outreach